Doggie Miller: Later life

 In 1896, Miller spent the season with the Louisville Colonels, playing in 98 games that year.
 They released him after that season, and he signed with the Minneapolis Millers of the Western League for 1897.
 Early that year, newspaper reports held that Cap Anson was interested in signing him to a major league contract.
 However, Miller played a full season for the Millers, hitting .338 and stealing 45 bases, and he never returned to the major leagues.
 His career statistics are mostly unremarkable, except that as of 2018 he ranks 12th all-time in career at-bat-to-strikeout ratio (33.7).

-Miller finished his playing career with a two-year stint in Fort Wayne, Indiana.
+Miller finished his playing career with a two-year stint in Fort Wayne, Indiana with the Fort Wayne Railroaders.
 There, after he was ejected from a 1900 game, he accosted the umpire after the game and bloodied the umpire's face.
 Miller was arrested and was fined $100 by the team, and a newspaper report speculated that he might not be allowed to play professionally anymore.
 He was allowed to continue playing with the Fort Wayne team through the 1901 season.

 In 1902, Miller was co-owner and player-manager of the Saginaw White Sox (Saginaw, Michigan) of the Michigan State League during some unusual events that led to the team's relocation to another city in the middle of the season.
 Miller's co-owner, C. F. Baker of Fort Wayne, Indiana, failed to pay salaries, league fees and other bills.
 Miller was said to have been an innocent victim of Baker's attempt to pocket extra money.
 In July 1902, Miller had the team transferred to W. W. Todd of the drug company known as Waldron & Todd.
 Todd lived in Jackson, Michigan, and the team relocated there with its roster unaffected and with Miller staying on as manager.

 Miller managed and played for the Dayton Veterans of the new Central League in 1903.
 This appears to have been his last appearance in professional baseball.
 Relatively little is known about his life after that, though there is a reference to Miller pursuing umpiring on some level.
 He died of kidney disease in his Brooklyn home in 1909.
 He was buried at Lutheran All Faiths Cemetery in Brooklyn.